prometheus/proposals/proposals/2024-12-14_update-created-timestamps-for-openmetrics-text.md

 These characterisitics, specifically the final one means that the parser must search or "peek" ahead to find the `_created` line for a given metric with the same label set and thus, requires additional CPU/memory resources when it can be saved.

-This search operation can be specifically taxing when the CT line, if it exists, is the very last line in a large MetricFamily such as that of a histogram with many buckets.
+This search operation can be particularly taxing when the CT line, if it exists, is the very last line in a large MetricFamily, such as a histogram with many buckets.

 ### Pitfalls of the current solution